Triage

 • Circulation: Is there a pulse or not?
 What is the capillary refill time?

 • Mental status: Are they alert?
 Do they respond to voice or pain?
-Are they unresponsive (Often assessed using AVPU: Awake, Verbal, Pain, Unresponsive)
+Are they unresponsive (Often assessed using the AVPU system: Awake, Verbal, Pain, Unresponsive)

 2. Color-coded triage categories